prebm/SonosRemote/README.md

 Manual Install with Instructions for older Raspbians
 ----------------------------------------------------

-The following section describes how to install the IR Receiver Sensor and the requried software to your Raspberry Pi.
+The following section describes how to install the IR Receiver Sensor and the required software to your Raspberry Pi.
 At the end, there is a part with instructions how to enable the daemon for automatic start at boot for older versions of Raspbian with init.d and newer versions (starting with Jessie) with systemd.

 Please refer to the link section at the end of this Readme.
 It contains useful links for troubleshooting.